(first appeared in the April 2013 issue of The Equiery)

 • No Indoor Teaching Spaces: During bad weather, classes often have to be cancelled.

-• Outdated Infrastructure: The structures on the farm haven’t seen a major upgrade in 50 years.
+• Outdated Infrastructure and machinery: The structures on the farm haven’t seen a major upgrade in 50 years.

 • Lack of Sustainability Practices: Students aren’t learning about the latest techniques and technologies in sustainability practices, knowledge they’ll need to take back to their own farms or use in their professional careers.